What the PTO Funds and Supports

-The PTO works with SchoolKidz, a Staples Company, to pre-order all school supply lists for students in the district.
+The PTO works with a school supply vendor to pre-order all school supply lists for students in the district.
 By offering this service to parents, the district creates ease of preparing for a new school year.
-Orders can be made on the PTO website in the spring and then kits are delivered to the classroom and ready on the first day of school!
+Orders can be made on the PTO website in the spring and then kits are delivered to the classroom, and ready on the first day of school.

 The PTO is dedicated to making every new family feel welcome, and in doing so, we match them with a mentor family to answer any questions they have as they navigate the schools during their first year.
 Within the first few weeks of school, the PTO organizes a New Family Ice Cream Social to bring mentor families and new families together to enjoy and to continue to provide guidance.
 This has become a wonderful tradition within District 29.

 Bike Safety Week (3rd Grade)

 PTO assists Mrs. Kasper in bringing a fun and educational experience to third graders regarding Bike Safety.
 They review rules of bike safety, have bikes registered with the village, and learn the best and safest route from their home to school.
 It is a worthwhile and fun week that gets third graders prepared to head to school soon after on “their wheels.”

 AM Recreation Program at SRS (4th & 5th Grade)

 The PTO fully funds the SRS AM Recreation Program for the 4th and 5th grade.
 Should a parent need to drop their child off early at SRS, the AM Rec program allows kids to come in before school starts and have fun in the gym.
 The program is available every week during the school year, and is supervised by SRS PE teachers.